 What is butterfly pea flower?

-The butterfly pea flower plant has been cultivated for a long time in the tropical equatorial region of Southeast Asia.
+The butterfly pea flower plant, known as clitoria ternatea and also known as Asian pigeon wing, has been cultivated for a long time in the tropical equatorial region of Southeast Asia.
 Its flowers are a stunning blue color, and the petals have flecks of white and yellow.

-What are the benefits of butterfly pea flower?
+What are the health benefits of butterfly pea flower?

 Butterfly pea flowers are said to have been used as an analgesic and to aid insomnia, as well as for beauty purposes.
 The blue color of the flowers comes from anthocyanins, which are water-soluble compounds that occur naturally in some black, blue, purple, and red plants.